The Importance Of Email Design: Best Practices, Tips, and Tools

 • Do you need photos or illustrations?

-• What color should a CTA be — blue or red?
+• What color should the CTA be?

 • What layout works best?